Synthetixio/synthetix/docs/contracts/Proxy.md

 There are some tradeoffs to this approach.
 There is potentially a little more communication overhead for event emission, though there may be some savings available elsewhere depending on system and storage architecture and the particular application.

 At the code level, a `CALL` proxy is not entirely transparent.
 Target contracts must inherit [`Proxyable`](Proxyable.md) so that they can read the message sender which would otherwise be the proxy itself rather than the proxy's caller.
 Additionally, events are a bit different; they must be encoded within the underlying contract and then passed back to the proxy to be emitted.
-The nuts and bolts of of event emission are discussed in the [`_emit`](#_emit) section's details.
+The nuts and bolts of event emission are discussed in the [`_emit`](#_emit) section's details.

 Finally, if the target contract needs to transfer ether around, then it will be remitted from the target address rather than the proxy address, though this is a quirk which it would be straightforward to remedy.